DimensionDev/MysteryBox/docs/API.md

 ### NFT MysteryBox

 Briefly, NFT designers/owners(such as: artists, etc) put a collection of NFT(s) into a `MysteryBox` and NFT fans(players) can buy NFT(s) from the collection.
 When players buy NFT(s), the smart contract will pick an NFT randomly, and transfer it to players.
-After the sale, the NFT collection owner can claim the payments.

 ### createBox